5 days focused on faith, heart, mind, and skills for the art of intercultural ministry

-This program is for leaders in Christian Churches and ministry settings who desire vibrant faith communities engaged in cultural relevance, understanding and awareness.
-The DUIM program is shaped by theological appreciation of diversity and a justice orientation focused on mutuality and respect.
+This program is for ministry leaders and community members in Christian Churches and ministry settings who desire vibrant faith communities engaged in cultural relevance, understanding and awareness.
+The Engage Difference!
+DUIM program is shaped by theological appreciation of diversity and a justice orientation focused on mutuality and respect.

-Participants will be able to commit to the full program.
+Participants will be able to commit to the full 5 days of the program.

-Canadian Churches increasingly desire to appreciate in thought, word and deed a diverse Canada and the diversity within their own ministry settings.
-Cultural diversity is not a new phenomenon in Canada, but there is recognition that building faithful relationships requires intentional learning.
-While there are many culture and diversity resources, there is an expressed need for faith-based training for intercultural ministry, particularly one shaped by a justice approach to diversity which fosters mutual, respectful, faithful relationships across cultural difference.
+Canadian Church denominations increasingly desire to appreciate in thought, word and deed a diverse Canada and the diversity within their own ministry settings.
+Cultural and other diversities are not new phenomenon in Canada, but there is recognition that building faithful relationships requires intentional learning.
+While there are many culture and diversity resources, there is an expressed need for faith based training for intercultural ministry, particularly one shaped by a justice approach to diversity which fosters mutual, respectful, faithful relationships across cultural difference.

 There is a growing awareness of a long history of diversity in Canada and globally that hasn’t always benefited from healthy relationships.
 Within Canada a critique of multiculturalism and the challenges of the Truth and Reconciliation process have helped to reveal relationships within God’s family that are broken by systems that would impose the cultural values and norms of one group on the whole community.

 “Thanks for a transformative week, and for your gentleness and wisdom as facilitators”